wildlife of the steppe and Altai

 Mongolia is not a destination for those who like their luxury.
 But for those with a spirit of adventure who are prepared to forego some home comforts for a while, it’s a destination that promises some fantastic rewards.

-Our accommodation in Ulaanbaatar and (if needed) Khovd will be at 3 star hotels: these may be of a lower standard than we may be used to in Western Europe, but will be clean and comfortable, with private en-suite bathrooms, plenty of hot running water and mains electricity.
+Our accommodation in Ulaanbaatar will be at a clean and comfortable 3 star hotel, with private en-suite bathrooms, plenty of hot running water and mains electricity.

 Elsewhere, we will be staying in local ‘ger’ camps.
 The ger is the traditional ‘yurt’ of Mongolian nomads, a tent/hut consisting of a single round room made up of wooden columns with walls and roof of felt and plastic tarpaulins.
 Each ger is furnished with two twin beds, with plenty of extra blankets available, a wash basin and heated with a wood stove.